variantstudios/wisdomwaysacupuncture.com/_posts/2016-02-06-successfully-treat-epstein-barr-without-ever-treating-epstein-barr.md

 It’s rare that patients go back to test for Epstein-barr once they’re feeling better.

-They have their lives back, they’re tired of doctor’s appointments, and they just want to get on with their lives.
+They have their lives back, they’re tired of doctor’s appointments, and they just want to get on with things.
 So it’s rare for me to get to see before and after lab results to verify the effectiveness of the treatment.

 But in the rare cases that I HAVE been able to see before and after lab results, sure enough they confirm that the Epstein-barr levels have gone way down.

 The summary is, when patients come in with a dramatic lab result showing that they’ve got very high levels of the virus, I find the diagnosis completely unintimidating.
+It' never seemed to have any clinical relevance whatsoever, and has never affected successful outcome of treatment.

+We just work to resolve the underlying cause for each patient's symptoms, just as with every other condition.

 If you'd like to get started on restoring normal function to your body after an Epstein-barr diagnosis, you can schedule an appointment using the button below.